See our other reviews of the TWP 100 Series here: TWP 100 Wood Stain Reviews

 Difficulty of Reapplication: 9

 – Reapplication will be easy without the need for stripping off the two year old stain.
 The use of a wood cleaner and wood brightener should be sufficient prep.
 On this particular deck, we cleaned and prepped the flooring and reapplied to the floor and top of the railings.
-We did not do the verticals as they still looked good form the original application.
+We did not do the verticals as they still looked good from the original application.

 Overall Score TWP 100 Series Stain at 2 Year Period: 8.69